-• Exclusions: the fund applies upstream of its investment process an exclusion filter (negative screening) on the following controversial sectors: controversial weapons, thermal coal mining, tobacco production and related products/services and adult entertainment.
-Investments will be excluded if a certain percentage of their revenues derive directly from such controversial sectors Furthermore, companies involved in severe/level 5 controversies are excluded.
-Furthermore, Mirabaud Asset Management excludes sovereign bonds issued by countries exhibiting significant breaches of human rights and international treaties.
-These currently include Afghanistan, Burundi, Central African Republic, Eritrea, Iran, Mauritania, Myanmar, North Korea, Russia, South Sudan, Somalia, Syria, Yemen, and Zimbabwe and are regularly updated and monitored by the SRI and Risk teams.

-- ESG Integration: the fund applies a top-down positive selection with a best-in-class filter to exclude the last two deciles (ESG laggards) of the investment universe.
+- Exclusions: the fund applies upstream of its investment process an exclusion filter (negative screening) on the following controversial sectors: controversial weapons, thermal coal mining, tobacco production and related products/services and adult entertainment.
+Investments will be excluded if a certain percentage of their revenues derive directly from such controversial sectors.
+Companies involved in severe/level 5 controversies are also excluded.
+In addition, Mirabaud Asset Management excludes sovereign bonds issued by countries exhibiting significant breaches of human rights and international treaties.
+These currently include Afghanistan, Burundi, Central African Republic, Eritrea, Iran, Mauritania, Myanmar, North Korea, Russia, South Sudan, Somalia, Syria, Yemen, and Zimbabwe and are regularly updated and monitored by the SRI and Risk team. - ESG Integration: the fund applies a top-down positive selection with a best-in-class filter to exclude the last two deciles (ESG laggards) in each sector.
 This is computed using an in-house SRI score.
-Additionally, indepth ESG analyses are conducted on companies, where relevant. - Active ownership: engagement activities are carried out to clarify and address the management of ESG issues. - Climate change: by integrating climate change into our analysis, we aim to not only adapt but also enhance our role as active asset managers, effectively managing our clients' climate-related risks.
-To achieve this, we use a blend of historical snapshot and forward-looking indicators to monitor emission trends, companies' commitment to aligning their emissions with net-zero compatible pathways, and their ability to mitigate physical risks like extreme weather conditions and floods. - Principal Adverse Impact (PAI) indicators: the negative impact of investments on sustainability factors is taken into consideration as an integrated part of the investment process.
+Additionally, in-depth bottom-up ESG analyses are conducted on companies, where relavant. - Active ownership: engagement activities are carried out to clarify and address the management of ESG issues. - Climate change: by integrating climate change into our analysis, we aim to not only adapt but also enhance our role as active asset managers, effectively managing our clients' climate-related risks.
+To achieve this, we focus on both historical emissions and forward-looking metrics to assess long-term climate trajectories.
+We review issuers' absolute emissions, intensity levels and Paris alignment to monitor carbon footprint trend companies' commitment to aligning their emissions with net-zero compatible pathways, and their ability to mitigate physical risks like extreme weather conditions and floods. - Principal Adverse Impact (PAI) indicators: the negative impact of investments on sustainability factors is taken into consideration as an integrated part of the investment process.
 We identify, prioritize, and monitor adverse impacts that entities have on sustainability factors such as climate, environment, resources use, labour and human rights as well as business ethics.
 The specific PAI indicators that are taken into consideration are subject to data availability and may evolve with improving data availability and quality.
-Information on PAI on sustainability factors available in the annual report to be disclosed pursuant to SFDR Article 11(2) and within our PAI Statement. - Sustainable Investments: the fund invests at least 10% of its assets in sustainable investments, which are calculated by the fund's sustainable investments proprietary methodology available on our website and detailed under Section 4 (Investment strategy) of this document.
-This methodology is based on three drivers: the positive contribution to an environmental/social objective, the do no significant harm criteria and the minimum safeguards & good governance.
-The investment should pass all three tests to qualify as a sustainable investment.
+Information on PAI on sustainability factors available in the annual report to be disclosed pursuant to SFDR Article 11(2) and within our PAI Statement.